Renny Roker: Music career

-He ran Roker Records with his brother Wally.
-The label released singles from 1969 to 1971.
-It released singles by The Four Monitors, Irma Thomas, Swamp Dogg, The Whispers and Gloria Lynne.
-Around March 1970, he and his brother formed Canyon Records.
-It was reported in the December 5, 1970 issue of Billboard that due to the name conflicting with a similar company in Denver, they were changing it.
-At that time under their Roker Record Group, they operated the RRG, Roker, Soulclock and Stardom record labels.
+Roker Records, which Renny ran with his brother Wally, released singles from 1969 to 1971, including songs by The Four Monitors, Irma Thomas, Swamp Dogg, The Whispers, and Gloria Lynne.
+By March 1970, their Roker Record Group was operating not just the Roker label, but also the RRG, Soulclock and Stardom labels.

 In 1972, Roker and Swamp Dogg were set to appear on TV show Target, which was broadcast on WPVI-TV in Philadelphia.
 Their two appearances were connected to the release of the single "Sam Stone" which tells of the plight of a Vietnam Vet who returns home with a heavy drug habit.
 The single was released through Cream Records which Roker was connected with.

 In the late 1970s he was president of R&B Productions, which was based in Los Angeles.
 Also in the late 1970s, he organized the First Funk Fest in Soldier Field, Chicago, an event that was attended by 70,000.

-Sport
+Youth Sports Advocacy

 Roker co-founded Teens on the Green, an organization that originally started out addressing the issue of minority youngsters who were dropping out of the game.
 Also providing them access to the more prestigious golf venues.
 Some of the teens who have gone through the program have gone to play in other countries, in college and according to Roker, some have played in the LPGA.

+Owner/founder of Jag BMX bicycles, Roker arranged for a BMX race to be featured in an episode of the 1970s TV series CHiPs.
+He was inducted into the BMX Hall of Fame in 2023.